 1856 – Bonding arrangements were made so that American goods could pass through Canada.

 1866 – The Confederation delegates began meetings with the British Government at the Westminster Palace Hotel in London, England.

-1775 – The Americans under Generals Benedict Arnold (wounded) and Richard Montgomery (killed) at siege of Quebec.
-Daniel Morgan and more than 400 men were taken prisoner.
+1775 – The Americans under Generals Benedict Arnold (wounded) and Richard Montgomery (killed) at the siege of Quebec.
+Daniel Morgan and more than 400 men were taken as prisoners.
 The city’s garrison, a motley assortment of regular troops and militia led by Quebec’s provincial governor, General Guy Carleton, suffered a small number of casualties.

 1794 – Lieutenant-Governor John Graves Simcoe of Upper Canada went from New York to Kingston in an open boat.